-We’ve discovered a lot of people know what they’re retiring from, but not too many who know what they’re retiring to.
+Most people know what they’re retiring from, but not that many know what they’re retiring to.

-However, by the end of those 24 months, emptiness sets in.
-I’ve listened to the complaints: “You’ve got to get him a job; he’s driving me crazy around the house.”
+Often, however, after about 24 months, emptiness starts to set in.
+I’ve listened to the frustrations: “You’ve got to get him a job; he’s driving me crazy around the house.”
 Or as a guy once said to me, “How much vacuuming can you do anyway?”

-For many, this 24-month period is followed by depression.
+Sadly, this retirement euphoria is often followed by depression.
 For others, it’s boredom.
-I don’t know which is worse, but I do know bored people spend a lot of money.
+I don’t know which is worse, but I do know bored people spend a lot more money.
 Often, it’s money they can’t afford to spend.